adkron/dirtyinformation.com/_posts/2014-2-2-smaller-is-better.markdown

 it.
 How many times has QA asked you why your story doesn't do x?
 How many times has good functionality been held up because of a vague story?
 With the focused story above QA can concentrate on what matters.
-How many different ways can I not propperly format and email?
+How many different ways can I not properly format and email?

-The penultimate advantage to small stories is the flexibilty provided to the customer in planning and priority discussions.
-When small pieces of functionality are constantly provided to the customer they can more intellegently decide what the priorities should be.
+The penultimate advantage to small stories is the flexibility provided to the customer in planning and priority discussions.
+When small pieces of functionality are constantly provided to the customer they can more intelligently decide what the priorities should be.
 Let's say that the original design of our registration had the user verify their email.
 I know I love typing my email twice on every registration.